VasiliyMatr/ASM/T06HASH/readme.md

-### __This is the 6th lab in ded32's 2nd semester course__
+### __This is the 6th lab in ded32's 2nd-semester course__

 ### ___The tasks:___
 * Implement chained hash table.
-* Test different hash functions values uniformity to choose the best one for next task.
+* Test different hash functions values uniformity to choose the best one for the next task.
 * Optimize element search function.

 ### ___Hash Table implementation:___